Lurkrazy/mtx-Col-to-Row/README.md

 ## Usage
-First, put all of your .mtx file into the input folder
+First, put all of your col-major .mtx file into the input folder

 Create output folder